babenkoivan/elastic-scout-driver-plus/README.md

 ##### <a name="bool-must-not"></a> mustNot

-The query defined with `mustNot` [must not appear in the matching search results](https://www.elastic.co/guide/en/elasticsearch/reference/current/query-dsl-bool-query.html) and won’t contribute to the score:
+The query defined with `mustNot` [must not appear in the matching records](https://www.elastic.co/guide/en/elasticsearch/reference/current/query-dsl-bool-query.html) and won’t contribute to the score:

 ```php